 - Permanent account number of the auditor firm.

-- Copy of the form ADT3 should be digitally signed by any one member of the auditor firm.
+- Copy of the form ADT3 must be digitally signed by any one member of the auditor firm.

 If the resigning auditor fails to intimate ROC regarding resignation within the prescribed 30 days time, he is charged penalty ranging from Rs.
 50,000 to 5 lakhs.